zeek/spicy/doc/autogen/types/stream-iterator.rst

 .. spicy:operator:: stream::iterator::Unequal bool t:iterator<stream> <sp> op:!= <sp> t:iterator<stream>

     Compares the two positions.
-The result is undefined if they are not refering to the same stream value.
+The result is undefined if they are not referring to the same stream value.